HumanCellAtlas/data-consumer-vignettes/README.md

 programming language.
 This repo examines the experience of those users.

 This repo contains a number of "tasks" of increasing complexity and one or more jupyter notebooks that attempt to accomplish each task.
+Initially, we would expect the user experience to be pretty rough.
+But over time, we can use these tasks to improve interfaces and documentation.
+And these tasks should ultimately converge to a set of well-documented walkthroughs for a broad range of DCP users.